Who we are

 - Take a lead in all aspects of running the café, including administration systems for the retail and refreshment offer at the Arc Centre, including till cash reconciliation and stock reordering.

-- Work with the Volunteer and Engagement Coordinator to ensure adequate cover for front of house, office, café, and events, creating and distributing rotas.
+- Ensure adequate cover for front of house, office, café, and events through management of the Volunteer and Engagement Coordinator.

-- Ensure that all spaces are safe and well-presented,and exhibitions and installations maintained.
+- Ensure that all spaces are safe and well-presented.

-- Supervise volunteers for Front of House, Office and the café, organising and delivering in house training and creating and distributing rotas.
+- Supervise volunteers for Front of House, Office and the café, organising and delivering in house training.

 - Provide regular briefings and training for Front of House volunteers to enable them to act as ambassadors speaking confidently about the centre and our activities.

-- Liaise with artists and sellers for events, contributing to the set-up, planning, budgeting, and marketing of exhibitions,events and activities throughout the year, and occasionally off site and during evenings and weekends.
+- Provide support for for a range of events, exhibitions and activities throughout the year, contributing to the set-up, planning, budgeting, and marketing .
+This occasionally may include work off site and during evenings and weekends.

 - Work with the Lead Officer and Marketing Officer to develop the Public Programme at the Arc Centre, including contracting artists and listing workshops on Eventbrite.